jadecobra/python_tdd_exercises/source/functions.rst

 Functions with positional arguments
 -----------------------------------

-We can define our function to take in more than one input, For instance if we are writing a function to perform operations on 2 numbers as we do in `TDD_CALCULATOR <./TDD_CALCULATOR.rst>`_\ , the function has to be able to accept the 2 numbers it performs operations on
+We can define our function to take in more than one input, For instance if we are writing a function to perform operations on 2 numbers as we do in `calculator <./calculator.rst>`_\ , the function has to be able to accept the 2 numbers it performs operations on

 RED: make it fail
 ^^^^^^^^^^^^^^^^^